amikael/HELFI/Distros/README.md

-The latest and the past versions of the HELFI corpus will be available in this directory.
+The distributioin packages of the HELFI corpus will be available in this directory.